 First Aid and CPR training are always essential for anyone who wants to work in the oilfield.
 As with other certifications, emergency training for potential injury should be renewed periodically.

 Each company must follow the National health and safety laws, and penalties for non-compliance are huge.
-Also, most companies also push for perfect safety records.
+Also, most companies push for perfect safety records.
 The difference between a near miss and a fatality can be as simple as one item of clothing or safety gear.

 When you join a company, you’ll be provided with the necessary equipment for your job, including PPE.

-This article covers a few items that you’ll wear to work, but won’t necessarily be mandated by your company:
+This article covers a few items that you’ll wear to work but won’t necessarily be mandated by your company:

 Flame resistant clothing

-Someone with a real eye on safety will choose flame resistant shirts, trousers and other clothes that might be seen as standard.
+Someone with a real eye on safety will choose flame-resistant shirts, trousers and other clothes that might be seen as standard.

-Steel toe capped work boots.
+Steel toe-capped work boots.

 Your footwear choice is crucial.
 Most injuries are likely to happen to your extremities and the parts of your body that do most work.
 This means your hands and feet.
-Dropping heavy items, or spilling dangerous liquid is extremely common.
+Dropping heavy items or spilling dangerous liquid is extremely common.

 Different types of footwear might have distinct advantages.
-All in one rubber boots will be the best for liquids.
+All-in-one rubber boots will be the best for liquids.
 Ankle-high boots will allow flexibility of movement.